vcuspinera/Pakistan_inflation-crime/README.md

 # Inflation and Crime in Pakistan
-In this repo I am making and analysis related with Omdena's project about inflation on food prices and crime rate of Pakistan organiazed by Pakistan-Chapter.
+In this repo I am making and analysis related with Omdena's project about inflation on food prices and crime rate of Pakistan organized by Pakistan-Chapter.

 ## Omdena info
 To see the original project description [click here](https://omdena.com/chapter-challenges/building-an-interactive-dashboard-to-report-and-analyse-the-relationship-between-recent-inflation-in-food-prices-and-the-increased-crime-rate-within-pakistan/).

 ### Original project's name

-**Building an interactive dashboard to report and analyse the relationship between recent inflation in food prices and the increased crime rate within Pakistan**
+Name: **Building an interactive dashboard to report and analyse the relationship between recent inflation in food prices and the increased crime rate within Pakistan**

-This is a **Local Project** lead by [**Lahore, Pakistan Chapter**](https://omdena.com/local-chapters/lahore-pakistan-chapter/).
+This is challenge is lead by [**Lahore, Pakistan Chapter**](https://omdena.com/local-chapters/lahore-pakistan-chapter/).

 ### Project background.